ambuda-org/vidyut/README.md

 - dependency parsing and *anvaya* generation
 - search indexing that accounts for sandhi and Sanskrit's complex morphology.
-- transliteration, perhaps through a port of [Aksharamukha][aksharamukha]
-- meter recognition
 - support for Vedic Sanskrit
 - implementations of non-Paninian grammars